Find Trade Colleges

 Food and Tobacco Baking Machine Operator

-Life As a Food and Tobacco Baking Machine Operator
+What Do Food and Tobacco Baking Machine Operator Do?

-Example of Food & Tobacco Baking Machine Operator Job Operate or tend food or tobacco roasting, baking, or drying equipment, including hearth ovens, kiln driers, roasters, char kilns, and vacuum drying equipment.
+Food & Tobacco Baking Machine Operator Definition Operate or tend food or tobacco roasting, baking, or drying equipment, including hearth ovens, kiln driers, roasters, char kilns, and vacuum drying equipment.

 • Signal coworkers to synchronize flow of materials.

-Things a Food & Tobacco Baking Machine Operator Should Know How to Do
+What Every Food & Tobacco Baking Machine Operator Should Know

-These are the skills Food and Tobacco Baking Machine Operators say are the most useful in their careers:
+Food and Tobacco Baking Machine Operators state the following job skills are important in their day-to-day work.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.